 Discuss the regulatory requirements for operator license eligibility, including medical fitness, waivers and exemptions, the license application process, and facility licensing basis (TS and FSAR) documents.

-Discuss the background documents (ANSI, RG) that provide guidance regarding licensed operator experience and training.
+Discuss the background documents (ANSI, RG, etc.) that provide guidance regarding licensed operator experience and training.

 Discuss the background documents (ANSI and RG) that provide guidance regarding licensed operator medical qualifications.

-Discuss the implementation of the license application and waiver processes, including applicant and regional responsibilities, the handling of forms, establishment of docket files, and t
+Discuss the implementation of the license application and waiver processes, including applicant and regional responsibilities, the handling of forms, establishment of docket files, and the making of RPS-OL entries.
+This includes the use of ODD.

 Discuss the types of waivers, who has the authority to approve them, and how they are documented.